Fundamentals of Perpetual Futures: Data and Empirical Analysis

-We obtain the trading costs from Binance's website\footnote{\url{https://www.binance.com/en/fee/trading} provides data on trading fees in perpetual futures and the spot market}.
-In general, the trading costs for the spot market are significantly larger than that for the perpetual futures for similar trading volume because futures typically are traded with leverage.
+We obtain trading costs from Binance's website\footnote{\url{https://www.binance.com/en/fee/trading} provides data on trading fees in perpetual futures and the spot market}.
+In general, trading costs for the spot market are significantly larger than those for the perpetual futures for similar trading volume because futures are typically traded with leverage.
 Fee tiers are attributed to the 30-day trading volume.
 We attribute high trading costs with a 30-day spot trading volume above \$1 million and futures trading volume above \$15 million (small individual trader).
-Medium trading costs attribute to a 30-day spot trading volume above \$150 million and futures trading volume above \$1 billion (small funds).
-Low trading costs attribute to a 30-day spot trading volume above \$2 billion and futures trading volume above 12.5 billion (large funds).
-No fee can be negotiated with customized contracts, for example for market makers.
+Medium trading costs are attributed to a 30-day spot trading volume above \$150 million and futures trading volume above \$1 billion (small funds).
+Low trading costs are attributed to a 30-day spot trading volume above \$2 billion and futures trading volume above 12.5 billion (large funds).
+Zero fees can be negotiated with customized contracts, for example, for market makers.
 We consider trading costs for makers instead of takers because institutions typically trade maker orders.\footnote{Takers trade market orders while makers trade limit orders.
-Takers take liquidity from the market while makers make the market or provide liquidity to the market.} Table \ref{tab3} presents the specification of different trading costs.
-It also shows the random-maturity arbitrage bound for the deviation between the futures and the spot under different trading costs ($\rho_l$ and $\rho_u$)\footnote{We assume an 8-hour interest rate of 0.01\%, which is equal to an annualized interest rate of 10.95\%.
-We use this value because this is the same value as the clamp interest rate for funding rate payment.
-The clamp interest rate definition is given in \url{https://www.binance.com/en/support/faq/360033525031}}.
-The bounds become wider as the trading costs increases.
-Detailed explanations of the trading costs specifications are also provided in appendix figure \ref{trading_cost_spot} and figure \ref{trading_cost_perp}.
+Takers take liquidity from the market while makers make the market or provide liquidity to the market.}

-To explain the deviation between perpetual futures and the spot, we also get the data of fear and greed index from alternative.me.\footnote{\url{https://alternative.me/crypto/fear-and-greed-index/} provides the data on the fear and greed index} This index ranges from 0 to 100 and is constructed using past market return momentum, volatility, social media sentiment, concentration of crypto market share, and google trends.
+Table \ref{tab3} presents the specification of different trading costs.
+It also shows the random-maturity arbitrage bound for the deviation between the perpetual futures and the no-arbitrage price ($\rho_l$ and $\rho_u$).
+The bounds become wider as the trading costs increase.
+Detailed explanations of the trading costs specifications are also provided in appendix Figure \ref{trading_cost_spot} and Figure \ref{trading_cost_perp}.